 Learn more about the INFOhio Early Learning Portal in the INFOhio Learning Pathways class available at no cost from INFOhio.

 BookFlix contains over 135 pairs of fiction and nonfiction eBooks.
 The titles are popular and engaging.
-Each pair also features set of games, author information, and a lesson plan.
+Each pair also features a set of games, author information, and a lesson plan.

 While students must have Internet access to view BookFlix's eBooks, the titles featured may be in your classroom or school library already!
 If a student cannot watch BookFlix, it may be possible for you to locate the print copy for the child to take home.